joclin/arrowfy/README.md

 arrowheads.

 ##v1.1
 Update makes this work for Sketch v39.
-Also fixes shorcut mapping.
+Also fixes shortcut mapping.